Child Dedication: A Biblical Command for Christian Parents

 4. Parent-Teacher Training Meetings

-Parents are strongly encouraged to attend the three annual 2-hour parent-teacher training meetings (Saturdays 10-12pm).
-The purpose of these meetings
+Parents are strongly encouraged to attend the three annual 2-hour parent-teacher training meetings (usually Saturdays).
+The purpose of these meetings are threefold:

 a.
 Learn theology and Christian theories on discipling children